jellyfin/jellyfin.org/blog/2020/06-21-packaging-updates.md

 ---
-title: "Packaging Updates for 10.6.0"
+title: 'Packaging Updates for 10.6.0'
-description: "Some backend packaging changes are here: what you should know"
+description: 'Some backend packaging changes are here: what you should know'
 authors: joshuaboniface
 date: 2020-06-21
 slug: packaging-updates